Experimental setups

 MINIBALL

-The high-resolution Miniball germanium detector array has been operational at REX-ISOLDE at CERN for over 10 years.
+The high-resolution Miniball germanium detector array has been operational at REX-ISOLDE at CERN for over 20 years.
 This array consists of 24 six-fold segmented, tapered, encapsulated high-purity germanium crystals and was specially designed for low multiplicity experiments with low-intensity radioactive ion beams (RIB).
 For work with rare-isotope beams, the multiplicities are low (often only a few states are excited) and the yields of such beams are usually much lower than for conventional experiments, so efficiency is paramount.
-High granularity and high efficiency were achieved by the segmentation of the charge-collection electrodes of the Ge detectors and the use of pulse-shape analysis to determine the position of the first interaction of the γ ray within the Ge crystal, giving a spatial resolution significantly finer than the dimensions of the crystal.
+High granularity and high efficiency were achieved by the segmentation of the charge-collection electrodes of the Ge detectors, giving a spatial resolution significantly finer than the dimensions of the crystal.
+The Miniball array has been used in numerous Coulomb-excitation and transfer-reaction experiments with exotic RIBs with energies up to around 10 MeV/u, produced at the ISOLDE facility.

 MIRACLS